permutationlock/zimpl/README.md

 ## The zimpl library

-The above might sound complicated, but the `zimpl` module is fewer than 100 lines of code and exposes exactly three declarations: `Impl`, `PtrChild`, and `Unwrap`.
+The above might sound complicated, but the `zimpl` module is around 100 lines of code and exposes exactly three declarations: `Impl`, `PtrChild`, and `Unwrap`.